nuwave/lighthouse/docs/master/api-reference/events.md

 use Nuwave\Lighthouse\Support\Contracts\GraphQLContext;

 /**
- * Fires right before resolving an individual query.
+ * Fires right before resolving a single operation.
  *
- * Might happen multiple times in a single request if query batching is used.
+ * Might happen multiple times in a single request if batching is used.
  */
 class StartExecution
 {